 We stock our products ourselves however we are moving to a fulfillment center in the Fall of 2017.
 They can help us with endless selling and shipping options and it leaves more time for us to create amazing products and marketing — the two keys that keep a business growing.

 This is my second ecommerce store and I can’t even begin to tell you how exciting this world is.
 It isn’t always easy, it is tough to get traffic to your website, but there are some things you can do that help you dramatically.
-A couple tips would be, consistency with your social media and build a following that will be loyal to you.
-When you have a tribe that love your products, they will spread the word better than you can image.
+A couple of tips would be, consistency with your social media and build a following that will be loyal to you.
+When you have a tribe that loves your products, they will spread the word better than you can imagine.

 H. Games & Entertainment

-Only one respondent of our survey focuses games and entertainment.
+Only one respondent of our survey focuses on games and entertainment.
 It’s interesting to note that they use Amazon as their main selling platform as a reseller, and that success is leading them to create their own branded board game collection.
 This is another category that creative sellers have found great success with niche-targeted board and card games, thanks to Amazon.
 So, if game night is your thing, you’re creation could be the next big hit.
 Learn how to research hot sellers and spot opportunities in the games niche on in our guide to finding products to sell on Amazon.

 Let’s see what games our lone seller moves using Amazon.